Charles Best (medical scientist): Co-discovery of insulin

 In 1923, the Nobel Prize Committee honoured Banting and John Macleod with the Nobel Prize in Medicine for the discovery of insulin, ignoring Best and Collip.
 Banting chose to share half of the prize money with Best.
 The key contribution by Collip was recognised in the Nobel speech of MacLeod, who also gave one-half of his prize money to Collip.
 However, "if Banting was hoping that this might offer Best some consolation for not having shared in the prize, he was mistaken.
 Best’s resentment at having been overlooked began to irritate Banting", to the point that Banting stated in 1941 "If I don’t come back and they give my [Professorial] Chair to that son-of-a-bitch Best, I’ll never rest in my grave", shortly before Banting boarded a plane for the UK which crashed and killed him.
 After Banting's death, Best "claimed that the crucial innovation of using alcohol to remove toxic impurities had largely been his own", even though this had actually been Collip's key contribution.
 In 1972, an official history of the Nobel Committee declared that omitting Best might have been a mistake.
 In fact, Best was not considered because he was never nominated.
 Nomination for a Nobel Prize can only be made by certain individuals, including former recipients of the Prize, and his central role along with Banting was not known to those who had the ability to make nominations.
 Best was subsequently nominated for the 1950 Nobel Prize in physiology based on his work on choline and heparin.
+At the Centenary Celebration of the Nobel Prize for the Discovery of Insulin held by the Toronto Medical Society on November 27, 2023, Professor Erling Norrby, former chair of the Nobel Assembly at the Karolinska Institute, made a presentation - The Optimal Nobel Prize for Physiology or Medicine and presented the following information from the Nobel archives:

+“Best was nominated 14 times 1950-1954.
+The main nominator was Henry Dale who had been supervisor for Best’s Ph.D. work.
+The discovery proposed to be awarded was Best’s work on the lipotropic effect of choline, but Dale argued that separately that Best should have shared the 1923 prize to Banting.
+Best was subject to four evaluations by Ulf von Euler who gave support to Dale’s nomination.
+Although Best was declared worthy of a prize (1951, 1952, 1954) he never received it.”